rGayathriRamalingam/Crop-rate-prediction/README.md

-#🌾 Crop Rate Prediction Using Neural Networks 🌾
+🌾 Crop Rate Prediction Using Neural Networks

 Welcome to the Agriculture Commodity Price Predictor Web App!
-This tool provides advanced AI and ML-based predictions to help agricultural stakeholders such as farmers, businesses and government bodies analyze price trends and forecast future commodity prices in real-time.
+This tool leverages advanced AI and machine learning to help agricultural stakeholders—including farmers, businesses, and government bodies—analyze price trends and forecast future commodity prices in real-time.

-# 🚀 Key Features :
+🚀 Key Features

+📊 Price Prediction

-📊 Price Prediction: Forecast future prices of agricultural commodities based on historical data.
+Forecast future prices of agricultural commodities based on historical data.

+🌍 Multi-Region Support

-🌍 Multi-Region Support: Select specific States, Districts, Markets and Commodities to analyze.
+Select specific states, districts, markets, and commodities to analyze.

-📅 Date Range Analysis: Predict prices for single or multiple dates and observe trends over time.
+📅 Date Range Analysis

+Predict prices for single or multiple dates and observe trends over time.

+🧮 Correlation Heatmap

-🧮 Correlation Heatmap: Visualize the relationship between various commodity prices for comprehensive insights.
+Visualize the relationship between various commodity prices for comprehensive insights.

+💹 Volatility Analysis

-💹 Volatility Analysis: Track the price volatility to understand market fluctuations.
+Track price volatility to understand market fluctuations.

+📈 Data Export

-📈 Data Export: Export analytical data to CSV for offline use.
+Export analytical data to CSV for offline use.

-# 🛠️ Instructions :
+🛠️ Instructions

 Select State, District, Market, and Commodity: Use the dropdown menus on the left sidebar to choose the relevant details.

 Choose Prediction Date: Input the desired date or date range for price prediction.

-Predict: Click Predict Price to get results instantly.
+Predict: Click the Predict Price button to get results instantly.

-Advanced Tools: Use options such as Price Trend, Correlation Heatmap, Price Comparison, and Volatility Analysis for deeper insights.
+Advanced Tools: Utilize features like Price Trend, Correlation Heatmap, Price Comparison, and Volatility Analysis for deeper insights.

-Export: Click Export Data to download predictions and historical data in CSV format.
+Export: Click the Export Data button to download predictions and historical data in CSV format.

-# 📋 Technologies Used :
+📋 Technologies Used

 Languages: Python